harvard-huit/salesforce-harvard-data-package/README.md

     sf package:installed:list --target-org HarvardDataScratch
     ```

-    You may need to delete the existing huda due to conflicts.
+    You may need to delete the existing hud due to conflicts.
 This is best done through the Salesforce interface, settings -> installed packages, but you can use:
     ```
     sf package:uninstall --target-org HarvardDataScratch --pacakge <package id>
     ```